Jane White

-Jane White (October 30, 1922 – July 24, 2011) was an American actress best known for her Broadway and off-Broadway stage performances.
-She won Obie Awards in 1966 for her performance in a Shakespeare in the Park productions of Loves Labours Lost and Coriolanus and in 1971 for sustained achievement.
+Jane White (October 30, 1922 – July 24, 2011) was an American actress and singer best known for her Broadway and off-Broadway stage performances.
+She won Obie Awards in 1966 for her performance in a Shakespeare in the Park productions of Love's Labour's Lost and Coriolanus and in 1971 for sustained achievement.

 In 1945, she made her Broadway debut in Strange Fruit.
 This performance was followed by roles in Razzle Dazzle, The Insect Comedy, The Climate of Eden, Take a Giant Step, Jane Eyre, and The Power and The Glory.
 In 1959, she opened the acclaimed musical Once Upon a Mattress, originating the role of Queen Aggravain alongside Carol Burnett and Joseph Bova.

 Early life and education

 White was born in New York City to Gladys Leah Powell and Walter Francis White, a civil-rights leader and national secretary of the NAACP.
 She grew up in the fashionable Sugar Hill neighborhood of Harlem at 409 Edgecombe Avenue.
 The house was nicknamed "The White House of Harlem" because of the prominent and important figures who were part of her parents' circle, such as James Weldon Johnson, Paul and Eslanda Robeson, Carl Van Vechten, and George Gershwin.
 She had one brother, Walter Carl Darrow White.

 White attended Smith College beginning in the early 1940s; she majored in sociology so she might follow her father into social activism, but she maintained a stronger passion for the arts.
 She minored in music, studying classical voice with Anna Hamlin, and participated in extracurricular dance and fencing.
-In 1943 she also served as president of the student house of representatives, making her the first black student elected to serve in a government position at Smith.
+In 1943, she also served as president of the student house of representatives, making her the first black student elected to serve in a government position at Smith.

 At the beginning of her freshman year, a fellow resident in White's dormitory, who was white, told the college leadership that she refused to share a dormitory with a woman of color and would leave the school unless White were forced to leave.
 The college rejected the ultimatum; the student elected to stay.